klanmiko/react-canvas-knob/README.md

 # react-time-knob

 [jQuery Knob](https://github.com/aterrien/jQuery-Knob) rebuilt with React (no jQuery).
-This is an HTML5 Canvas-based component that serves as a circular range input.
-Accepts mouse, touch, scrollwheel, and keyboard input.
+This is an HTML5 Canvas-based component that serves as a circular time display with three rings to display the hours, seconds, and minutes given in its props.

 ## Installation
 `npm install react-time-knob --save`